"What

 own bone and flesh! ...
 This explains why a man leaves his father and mother and is

-joined to his wife in such a way that the two become one person."
-(Gen. 2:18-24.)
+joined to his wife in such a way that the two become one person" (Gen. 2:18-24).

-"Remember that you and your wife are partners in receiving Gods
+that you and your wife are partners in receiving Gods blessings, and if you

-blessings, and if you dont treat her as you should, your prayers will not get ready
+dont treat her as you should, your prayers will not get ready answers."

-When Eve persuaded Adam to sin, part of her punishment was that her
+When Eve persuaded Adam to sin, part of her punishment was that

-God-centered marriages?
+transformation take place in God-centered marriages?

-more than having someone to help pay our bills, or to cook, clean, and mend.
+bills, or to cook, clean, and mend.
+More than sex or even children.
 It includes

 More Scriptures: Prov.
-18:22, Eccles.
-4:9-11, Mal.
-2:15, Eph.
+18:22; Eccl.
+4:9-11; Mal.
+2:15; Eph.
+5:31-32.

 Does God Love Our Families?

 "Your wife shall be contented in your home.
-And look at all
+And look at all those

-olive trees.
-That is Gods reward to those who reverence and trust him."
-(Psa.
+trees.
+That is Gods reward to those who reverence and trust him" (Ps.
+128:1-4).

 God has shown his love for my new family in many ways.
 But in our